Rockin’ Romance and Local Legends (Hour 2)

 I feel like we're about to do a long distance request here.

-It was in the, that's in the history.
+That's in the history.

 Here's Terry's other text.